solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Inflection Point`
+> An inflection point is a point where the graph of the function **changes** CONCAVITY (from up to down or vice versa).

 It could be seen as a `Switching point`, which means the point that the `Slope` of function switch from increasing and decreasing. e.g., the function might be **still going up**, but at such a point it suddenly increases slower and slower.
 And we call that point an `inflection point`.
 ![image](https://user-images.githubusercontent.com/14041622/40535579-13277fba-603c-11e8-93e5-c09a446700e7.png)